Element84/earth-search/README.md

 ### Sentinel-1

 The Sentinel-1 data is the Ground-Range Detected amplitude-only data.
+Sentinel-1 is not distributed in tiles, instead images can vary substantially in coverage and size.
+The original footprints of the scenes were found to not be very accurate, so as part of the indexing process for Earth Search, new footprints are generated.

 ### Sentinel-2